HL7/fhir-consent-management/input/pagecontent/usecases.md

 A consent has been signed and filed.

 **Narrative:**
+- The consenter can navigate and find a previously filed consent.
+This may be active or inactive.

-The consenter is able to see a record of activities authorized or blocked based on the consent.
+- The consenter is able to navigate a record of activities authorized or blocked based on the consent in question.

+**Post-condition:**

-**Post-condition:**### Propagate Consent Events
+### Propagate Consent Events

 **Actor:** Consenter

 **Pre-condition:**
-- A subscription has been registered with the consent administration service by an authorized entity.
-- The subscription specifies the address and the protocol for sending the notification and the consent events of interest.
+- A subscription has been registered with the consent administration service by an authorized entity specifying the address and the protocol for sending notifications about the events pertaining to consents of interest.

 **Narrative:**
 A notice of consent event is sent to a partner system.
 Supported events are:
-- the consenter starting to review the consent form.
+- the consenter starting to review the consent form (optional).
 - the consenter signs and files the consent.
 - the consent is revoked.

 **Post-condition:**
+- The requesting entity will receive event notifications.

 ### Consent Provenance